josemm83/Portfolio-Page/README.md

 Works with all screen sizes from desktop, tablets, or phones.

 ## How the magic works
-With Materialize some features are used such as Parallax, Scrollspy, SideNav, Tab
+With Materialize some features are used such as Parallax, Scrollspy, SideNav, Tab.

 Parallax gives the user an experience with an image by giving it an effect.

-Scrollspy allows the users to go to the section that is clicked such as Portfolio, Contact, About
+Scrollspy allows the users to go to the section that is clicked such as Portfolio, Contact, About.

-SideNav works on smaller screens and creates links to sections
+SideNav works on smaller screens and creates links to sections.

-Tab works inside the about section where the user can click on the given links and text will appear and disappear
+Tab works inside the about section where the user can click on the given links and text will appear and disappear.

 ## Technologies used
 - Materialize